-The CSSF licence is further conditional on a show of evidence that the central administration of the SICAR or SIF is located in Luxembourg.
+The CSSE licence is further conditional on a show of evidence that the central administration of the SICAR or SIF is located in Luxembourg.
 The applicant thus needs to demonstrate that the main back-office operations (eg, accounting, subscription, the keeping of the shareholder register, redemptions, reporting, etc) are carried out in and from Luxembourg.
 The SICAR or SIF may, however, rely on the investment expertise of an investment adviser or manager established in another jurisdiction.
 Delegation of investment management functions is subject to specific conditions under the SIF law (including, prior notification to the CSSF; justification of the delegation structure by a more efficient conduct of business; and as far as portfolio or risk management functions are concerned, prior authorisation or registration of the delegate for the purpose of asset management (CSSF approval remaining possible in the absence of any such licence or registration)).
 Similar requirements are applicable to SICARs within the scope of the AIFM Law regime.
-It is important, further, to note that the SICAR or SIF regimes are not applied selectively.
+EU AIFMs applying for approval of an alternative investment fund (AIF) they manage as an ELTIF are also required to provide information on delegation arrangements regarding portfolio and risk management, as well as administration to the CSSF in the context of their application.
+While ELTIFs are required to also gualify as AIFs and be located in the EU, it is important to note that the SICAR or SIF regimes are not applied selectively.
 Any initiator of whatever origin or qualification may thus apply for and organise a SICAR or SIF upon the satisfactory instruction of its application.
-Once authorised, the SICAR and the SIF will be entered into the official list maintained by the CSSF.
+Once authorised, the SICAR and the SIF will be entered into the official list maintained by the CSSF, and the ELTIF into an official register maintained by the ESMA.

-Both the SICAR and the SIF must comply with certain disclosure requirements.
-They must inter alia produce an issuing document (eg, in the form of a prospectus or private placement memorandum) and an annual report that they also need to communicate to the CSSF and investors.
+The SICAR, the SIF and the ELTIF must comply with certain disclosure requirements.
+They must, inter alia, produce an issuing document (eg, in the form of a prospectus or private placement memorandum) and an annual report that they also need to communicate to the CSSF and investors.
 These documents must include the information necessary for investors to be able to make an informed judgment on the proposed investment and the related risks.
 The annual report must be finalised within six months of the end of the financial period to which it pertains.
 Although the annual reporting obligations are in line with the common reporting obligations of commercial companies, neither the SICAR nor the SIF is subject to consolidated reporting.